 Other municipalities can impose taxes of up to 5% of gross rental receipts of hotel operators (6% in East Peoria and Morton).
 The money must be spent to promote tourism.
-(65 ILCS 5/8-3-14) Over 350 local governments collect hotel taxes.
+(65 ILCS 5/8-3-14) Many local governments collect hotel taxes.
+Sangamon County may tax hotels that collect that tax at up to 3% of gross receipts to support sports, arts, entertainment, or tourism activities for its economy.
 A municipality that does not impose such taxes may impose a "municipal hotel use tax" of up to 5% of rental proceeds.
 The money must be spent to promote tourism and conventions, or otherwise attract overnight visitors to the municipality.
 The two taxes may not be imposed in the same place; nor may either be imposed where Chicago's Metropolitan Pier and Exposition Authority hotel tax applies.
 (65 ILCS 5/8-3-14a) A county may impose a tax up to 5% of the gross rental receipts of hotels not within municipalities imposing such a tax; proceeds must be used to promote tourism and attract overnight visitors to the county.
-Additionally, Winnebago County (with the consent of municipalities in the county) may impose a tax of 2% on such gross rental receipts county-wide, with proceeds to be used for entertainment and tourism purposes.
+Additionally, Winnebago County (with the consent of municipalities in the county) may impose a tax of 2% on such gross rental receipts countywide, with proceeds to be used for entertainment and tourism purposes.
 (55 ILCS 5/5-1030) These taxes are administered and collected by those municipalities and counties.
 Home-rule units are not bound by these limits (Bedford Park collects 10.5%).
 Chicago collects a hotel accommodations tax of 4.5% of the gross rental or base charge (plus 6% for vacation rentals or shared homes).
 Cook County charges 1% of the gross rental or base charge.